 Check 25 is an in-store identification program that assists SLGA liquor stores and participating commercial permittees in preventing minors from purchasing alcohol.
 The program requires anyone who appears to be under the age of 25 years to show either a photo identification with a birth date, or three other pieces of identification, at least one of which must have a birth date.
 While staff working in stores have always asked for identification from customers who appear to be under the legal drinking age of 19, this program improves efforts to prevent minors from accessing alcohol, by increasing the number of people who are asked for identification.

 Serve It Right Saskatchewan

 SLGA, in partnership with Saskatchewan Government Insurance, the Ministry of Health and the Saskatchewan Tourism Education Council (STEC), continues to support the Serve It Right Saskatchewan (SIRS) server intervention program.
-In 2015, SIRS became mandatory in Saskatchewan and will be rolled out over a 3 year period:

 For more information visit Serve It Right Saskatchewan.

 SLGA has partnered with Saskatchewan Government Insurance, municipal and provincial polices services, Mothers Against Drunk Driving and Students Against Drunk Driving to implement a province-wide Report Impaired Drivers (RID) program.